jwmccarthy/jwmccarthy.github.io/_posts/2024-07-24-intro-to-gumbo.md

 ---
 layout: post
-title: "Working Title (pt.1)"
+title: "Cheffing Up RL (pt.
+2) - Advantage Estimation"
-categories: RL, PyTorch
+categories: RL, PyTorch, Optimization
-custom_excerpt: "Assorted topics related to the development of my Reinforcement Learning framework"
+custom_excerpt: "Documenting interesting bits from the development process of Gumbo, my reinforcement learning framework."
 ---

-### Advantage Estimation

-This section started small but lead me to an improvement that I'll be implementing in my framework.
+Someone important once said that early optimization is the enemy of progress, but in some cases it's fun.
+This post outlines one of those cases as it pertains to advantage estimation in my RL framework!

 Generalized Advantage Estimation (GAE) is commonly used in policy-gradient methods to estimate the advantages with lower variance.
 The form of the GAE estimate is